nextflow-io/nextflow/docs/config.rst

 Config profiles
 ================

-Configuration files can contains the definition of one more *profiles*.
+Configuration files can contain the definition of one or more *profiles*.
 A profile is a set of configuration attributes that can be activated/chosen when launching a pipeline execution by using the ``-profile`` command line option.

-Configuration profiles are defined by using the special scope ``profiles`` which groups the attributes that belongs to the same profile using a common prefix.
+Configuration profiles are defined by using the special scope ``profiles`` which group the attributes that belong to the same profile using a common prefix.
 For example::

     profiles {